 The SPSA in Eqn.~\eqref{eq:mezo_estimate_grad} is an unbiased gradient estimator of the desired gradient $\nabla \E_{\boldsymbol{z}}[\mathcal{L}(\boldsymbol{w}+ \varepsilon\boldsymbol{z})] $~\citep{nesterov2017random}.
-It only requires two forward passes to estimate the gradient and eliminates the need for BP computation, resulting in substantial savings in computation cost and GPU memory usage.
-With this estimated gradient, it is easy to integrate with existing FO optimizers like SGD and develop corresponding ZO optimizers, such as ZO-SGD defined as:
+It only requires two forward passes to estimate the gradient and eliminates BP computation, greatly reducing computation cost and GPU memory.
+With this estimated gradient, one can integrate with existing FO optimizers like SGD to develop corresponding ZO optimizers, e.g., ZO-SGD defined as:

-where $\eta^t > 0$ is the learning rate at iteration $t$.
-To boost memory efficiency, MeZO~\citep{malladi2023fine} implements ZO-SGD via in-place operations and employs a single random seed to facilitate efficient perturbation regeneration, significantly reducing memory overhead.
+where $\eta^t$ is the learning rate at step $t$.
+In practice, MeZO~\citep{malladi2023fine} implements ZO-SGD via in-place operations and uses a single random seed to facilitate efficient perturbation regeneration, greatly reducing memory overhead.

-\textbf{Random Subspace Optimization.} Recent theoretical work~\citep{nozawa2024zeroth, roberts2023direct} has explored using low-dimensional perturbations in random subspaces to reduce gradient variances and enhance convergence rates.
+\textbf{Random Subspace Optimization.} Recent theoretical work~\citep{nozawa2024zeroth, roberts2023direct} has explored using low-dimensional perturbations in random subspaces to reduce gradient variances and hence enhance convergence rates.
 The key to random subspace methods is the generation of the perturbation vector $\Tilde{\boldsymbol{z}}$ within a subspace spanned by $\boldsymbol{P}$:

 where $\boldsymbol{P} \in \mathbb{R}^{d \times q}$ is a random projection matrix with entries drawn from $\mathcal{N}\left(0, 1\right) $, $\boldsymbol{z} \in \mathbb{R}^{q}$ is a low-dimensional random perturbation vector sampled from $\mathcal{N}(\boldsymbol{0}, \boldsymbol{I}_q)$, and $q<d$ is the dimension of the subspace.
 Thus, the gradient estimator in the subspace is given as follows: